Bringing Out The Best In YouApr 25, 2019

-At this point, I would like to highlight a couple of mindsets/attitude I've seen, but do not support:
+At this point, I would like to highlight a couple of mindsets/attitudes I've seen but do not support:

 And the list goes on...

-Thus, bringing out the best within us takes a little due diligence and some conscious effort, and here are my 3 tips to becoming the best version of yourself.
+Thus, bringing out the best within us takes a little due diligence and some conscious effort, and here are my 3 tips for becoming the best version of yourself.

-More importantly, love can't fix who we are not.
-If we do not have a positive mindset (which most of us are hardwired to negativity, based on evidence suggested by many psychological studies.
+More importantly, love can't fix who we are not if we do not have a positive mindset (which most of us are hardwired to negativity, based on evidence suggested by many psychological studies.
 I'm also admitting to the very fact that I do have my moments.
-Therefore, I'm not all the time positive); being in a relationship will not turn us instantly into a happy, secured and positive person.
+Therefore, I'm not all the time positive); being in a relationship will not turn us instantly into happy, secure and positive people.
 Maybe it does for a moment because of the love and passion you are feeling at the initial stage of a relationship.
-However, the positive vibe is unlikely to last, if it is not in you.
+However, the positive vibe is unlikely to last if it is not in you.

 We cannot give what we do not have.
 Hence, we need first to possess what we desire to give.
 We must first create and manifest within ourselves the qualities (which may include love, compassion, peace, honesty, patience, etc.) that we wish to see in the person we want to love.
 And, we need to become the very person we want to love.

 Don't you think you deserve the very best of everything in life?
-Of which that also includes having the best YOU.
+Which that also includes having the best YOU.
 Yes!
 Think of the very lovable you.
 A very special you who has the ability to illuminate the world with your awesomeness.
 There is no boundary, no limit to how irresistible you can be.
-Regardless of your relationship status, your job title, as these are external factors and events that do not define who you're and the potential you possess.
+Regardless of your relationship status and your job title, these are external factors and events that do not define who you're and the potential you possess.
 You determine who you're and the kind of person you'd like to be.

 I hereby wish you all the very best.